mvonballmo/CSharpHandbook/3_usage.md

 * Overload operators and equality as expected; implement `IEquatable` instead of overriding `Equals` in order to avoid the negative performance impact of boxing and un-boxing the value.
 * A `struct` should be valid when uninitialized so that consumers can declare an instance without calling a constructor.
 * Public fields are allowed (even encouraged) for structures used to communicate with external APIs through unmanaged code.

+## Generics

+* Use generic collection types (e.g. use `IList<T>` instead of `IList`).
+* Use generic constraints instead of casting or using the `is`-operator.
+* Use interfaces as generic constraints wherever possible.
+* When inheriting from both a generic and non-generic interface (e.g. `IEnumerable` and `IEnumerable<T>`), implement the non-generic version explicitly and implement it using the generic interface.

 ### `enums`